ChethanGunvith/Android-Live-Data/README.md

 Now, if you want to go ahead and make your own custom data transformations, you should take a look at the MediatorLiveData class.

-MediatorLiveData includes methods to add and remove source LiveData objects.You could then combine and propagate events from all these sources downstream. here is the example of MediatorLiveData looks like
+MediatorLiveData includes methods to add and remove source LiveData objects.You could then combine and propagate events from all these sources downstream.

+#### Example
 ```kotlin
  init {
         userPosts = Transformations